DataComp-LM: In search of the next generation of training sets for language models: The DataComp for language models ( ) benchmark

 To ensure \dclm is accessible to researchers with different compute constraints and to facilitate the study of scaling trends, we create different competition scales spanning three orders of compute magnitude (\Cref{tab:models}).
 Each scale (i.e., \xstrack, \strack, \mtrack, \ltrack, and \xltrack) specifies the number of model parameters (e.g., \texttt{7B}) and a \emph{Chinchilla multiplier} (e.g., \texttt{1x}).
 The number of training tokens for each scale is $20$ $\times$ number of parameters $\times$ Chinchilla multiplier so that a multiplier of \texttt{1x} corresponds to a compute allocation that \citet{chinchilla} found near-optimal.

 A potential pitfall in our multi-scale design is that the ranking of data curation methods may change when increasing the compute scale.
-To better understand this concern, in \Cref{fig:scaling-412m-7b}, we plot the performance of 10 methods at the \ltrack scale as a function of their \xstrack and \strack performance.
-We find high rank correlation between the smaller \xstrack, \strack results and larger \ltrack results (Pearson's $r=0.885$ and $r=0.919$, respectively), suggesting better curation strategies at smaller scales transfer to larger scales.
+To better understand this concern, in \Cref{fig:scaling-412m-7b}, we plot the performance of 10 methods at the \ltrack scale as a function of their performance at smaller scales.
+We find high rank correlation between the results for smaller scales (\xstrack, \strack, \mtrack) and those for the larger \ltrack scale (Pearson's $r=0.838$, $r=0.956$, $r=0.982$ respectively), suggesting better curation strategies at smaller scales transfer to larger scales.
 For more competition scale ablations, including experiments suggesting dataset improvements are largely orthogonal to training hyperparameters, see \Cref{appx:hp-ablations}.